gdalsanto/pyFDN/README.rst

 Overview
 --------

 ``pyFDN`` provides building blocks for designing, simulating, and analysing Feedback Delay Networks (FDNs).
 The package focuses on reusable, tested helper functions that simplify typical FDN workflows such as creating orthogonal feedback matrices, designing loop filters, and inspecting pole locations.
+Using ``flamo`` as a dependency, ``pyFDN`` allows modular design of advanced FDN structure with DSP operations in time and frequency domain.

 Highlights